rbonifacio/android-cg/README.md

 ### TODO Notes

-   * Handrick must implement the method that verifies if a given `SootMethod` is an _Android sensitive_ method
+   * Handrick must implement the method that verifies if a given `SootMethod` is an _Android sensitive_ method.
    * Handrick must implement the logic to compute the distances between entry point nodes and sensitive nodes in the graph.